by Poliklinika Malić · Zagreb, Croatia

 Fillers no longer deliver the desired result

-Over time, fillers often mask the problem rather than solve it.
-More and more patients, already in their forties, are choosing facelift as a long-term solution that addresses the cause, not the symptom.
+Over time, fillers often mask the problem rather than solve it — and cumulative use can alter facial proportions in ways that are hard to reverse.
+More and more patients in their forties choose facelift: one solution that addresses the cause, not the symptom, lasting 10 to 15 years.

 Jowls, neck and jawline are what bother you

 Loose platysma, excess neck skin, lost jawline definition.
-This is exactly where Deep Plane makes the most visible difference — and where the greatest advances in results have been achieved.
+This is exactly where Deep Plane makes the most visible difference.
+Patients often describe how this one area had bothered them for years — and how after the procedure they stopped avoiding photographs.

 You want to act preventively